petexander/rawg-game-release-pipeline/docs/setup.md

 That command will:

 - load a point-in-time snapshot into DuckDB
-- run dbt base, intermediate, and mart models
+- run dbt base, intermediate, and marts models
-- run dbt tests plus explicit mart checks
+- run dbt tests plus explicit marts checks
 - export Markdown and CSV reports to `output/reports/`

 ## Live API Run